HousedHorse/reli2732-final/study.md

 - Need to have a grievance and irredeemable condition
 - Need to give conform consent

-##20th- and 21st-century changes in Canadian approaches to (and understandings of) death
+## 20th- and 21st-century changes in Canadian approaches to (and understandings of) death

 - Medicalization
   - The removal of death from a familial personal context to an insitutional medical one
-  - For the majority of candians 78% were dying in hospitals (1944) -Professionalization
+  - For the majority of candians 78% were dying in hospitals (1944)
+- Professionalization
   - The removal of family with managing death and all those responsiblies are now on prfessionals
   - The preparing/cleaning of the body is not done by family members anymores